aaw/hyperloglog-redis/README.md

 The same relative error guarantee above applies to unions: a union of size N can be estimated to within N * (1.04 / Math.sqrt(2 ** b)) elements, regardless of how many HyperLogLog counters that union spans.
+You can store a unioned counter for querying or combining later with `union_store`:

+    counter.union_store('all_beatles_and_wings_members', 'beatles', 'wings')

+    puts "There are approximately #{counter.count('all_beatles_and_wings_members'}} people who were in the Beatles or Wings"

 Intersections can also be estimated: